HydromPages/HydromPages.github.io/website/docs/connect-services/connect_to_brewblox.md

 **Username / Password:** This field remains empty because Brewblox does not yet support MQTT with authentication.

-The two indicators next to the IP address of the server and the port of the server then turn green/red when a test message has been sent.\
+The two indicators next to the IP address of the server and the port of the server then turn green/red when a test message has been sent
 The Hydrom then checks whether the address can be reached and if so, whether the destination port is open.

 ### additional settings